Midge / EmergersBlack Beauty

 Overview

 A minimalist midge pupa pattern, tied with black thread for the body, fine silver wire ribbing, and a peacock herl thorax.
 Use a curved hook and keep the profile thin and tapered.
 This pattern excels in clear water and pressured fisheries.
-Its simplicity and slim build are what make it deadly.
+Its simplicity and slim build are what make it effective.

 Materials